aarthika-nathan/tech-test-full-stack-engineer/SOLUTION.md

 Telephone and email text is implemented as links to initiate the call or to send an email when clicking the text.

-Remove the hard coded configurations.
-The configurations could be made as environment variables or to be fetched from secure portal like AWS Secrets Manager.
+The configurations were fetched as environment variables.

 ## Clarifications Required